software-engr-full-stack/self-serve-billing/README.md

 2. `cd` into clone repo

 3. Create a file called `server/sinatra/.env`.
-The contents look like this.
+The contents should look like the example below.
 Replace the keys, secrets, etc. with your own values for those fields:
   ```
     STRIPE_PUBLISHABLE_KEY=REPLACE-WITH-YOUR-STRIPE-PUBLISHABLE-KEY
     STRIPE_SECRET_KEY=REPLACE-WITH-YOUR-STRIPE-PUBLISHABLE-KEY